-A Social Media Will is a document that outlines your wishes on how your Social Media presence should be managed after your passing.
-You can think of it as a set of instructions on how your Digital Executor should manage your Social Media accounts.
+A Social Media Will is a document that outlines your wishes on how your loved ones should manage your social media presence after your passing.
+You can think of it as instructions on how your Digital Executor should manage your Social Media accounts.

 For example, you can specify which of the accounts should be deleted or memorialized.
 You can even direct them to share downloaded data with your family.
 This way, your family can stay connected with you even after you pass away.

-The Social Media Will should mention all the necessary details such as your personal information, the Digital Executor’s details, username and password, and how the accounts should be managed.
+The Social Media Will should mention all the necessary details, such as your personal information, the Digital Executor’s username, and password.
+It also says how your loved ones should manage the accounts.

 Why do you need a Social Media Will?

 As the world dives deep into technology and we continue to spend so much of our time online, we are bound to leave a digital legacy.
-Chances are, all the photos, videos, messages, and emails will be on the Internet forever.
+All the photos, videos, messages, and emails will be on the Internet forever.

 Social Media Will can help you protect your Digital Legacy, which consists of your social media data such as posts, videos, pictures, and messages.
-If you don’t have a Will for your Social Media, then, your Social Media accounts are left to the Executor or a frustrated family member to deal with.
+If you don’t have a Will for your Social Media handles, then your accounts are left to the Executor or a family member.